 Also, simple cysts rarely become so large as to cause mass effect on other organs and block the flow of urine.
 This would require drainage of the cyst with sclerotherapy or laparoscopic removal with surgery.

 The primary care provider and nurse practitioner may come across a patient with a renal cyst detected on an incidental imaging study.
 These patients should be referred to a urologist and radiologist for management.
 Most small asymptomatic cysts do not need treatment.
-Large cysts which affect renal function may be aspirated or removed via laparoscopic surgery.
+Large cysts that affect renal function may be aspirated or removed via laparoscopic surgery.
 The outlook for most patients is excellent.

 |||Rediger C,Guerra LA,Keays MA,Wayne C,Reddy D,Ksara S,Leonard MP, Renal cyst evolution in childhood: a contemporary observational study.
 Journal of pediatric urology.
 2019 Feb 1; [PubMed PMID: 30808538]|